 We endeavour to keep to the itinerary that you will receive as part of your travel documents.
-In some instances your tour escort will make alterations to this itinerary for reasons such as weather, traffic, public holidays, local markets, essential maintenance etc. You will be advised locally of any changes.
-Generally a tour escort will be responsible for transfers and a guide will be responsible for sight seeing tours.
-Should you need any information while away please approach the escort or guide and they will be pleased to help.
+In some instances your tour representative will make alterations to this itinerary for reasons such as weather, traffic, public holidays, local markets, essential maintenance etc. You will be advised locally of any changes.
+Generally a tour representative will be responsible for transfers and a guide will be responsible for sight seeing tours.
+Should you need any information while away please approach the tour representative or guide and they will be pleased to help.

 Very occasionally there is insufficient demand for a particular holiday.
 In the event that this occurs, we are entitled to cancel or curtail the holiday at any time up to 4 weeks prior to departure.
 Please refer to Clause 11 of our Booking Conditions for further information on this subject.